mathewmariani/gpr300-sokol/course/index.md

 # Intermediate Graphics Programming (GPR 300)

-It is required that the prerequisite Introduction to Modern Graphics Programming (GPR 200) has already been completed.
+It is required that the prerequisite "Introduction to Modern Graphics Programming" (GPR 200) has already been completed.

 Students will gain a profound appreciation for the graphics pipeline by implementing 3D rendering tools, post-processing algorithms and industry-standard shaders.
 The animation side introduces mesh manipulation techniques, such as morphing and skeletal animation, using modern GPU-based algorithms.
 Linear algebra and 3D math concepts will be refreshed and/or introduced for applicable topics.